kkhaledhamed/FIFO-Verification-using-SystemVerilog/README.md

 Functional Coverage: Cross-coverage between write enable, read enable, and control signals (excluding data_out).

 ### Simulation Results
 The FIFO verification was conducted using QuestaSim.
-Several key test cases and scenarios were simulated, and the following results were captured:
+Several key test cases and scenarios were simulated, At the end of the simulation, the FIFO is empty, indicating that all transactions were processed correctly.

 ### Conclusion
 This project successfully verified the FIFO design, uncovering key bugs and ensuring the correct operation of the FIFO under various scenarios, including corner cases.